 To ensure that assisted tenants pay rents appropriate to their ability to pay, tenants must supply information requested by HUD or the owner to use in an interim certification of family income and composition in accordance with HUD guidelines.

 All tenants must notify the owner when the following occurs:

 - a.
 A family member moves out of the unit. - b.
-The family proposes to move a new member into the unit. - NOTE: When a change in family composition is reported in Section 202/8 projects, adult children are eligible to move in after initial occupancy only if they are essential for the care or well-being of the elderly tenant(s).
-They are considered a part of the family and their income must be counted.
-Owners should require adult children to sign a release form relinquishing any future rights to the unit as a remaining member of the tenant family, as they qualify for occupancy only as long as the individual needing the supportive services is in occupancy. - c.
-An adult member of the family who was reported as unemployed on the most recent certification obtains employment. - d.
+The family proposes to move a new member into the unit. - c.
+An adult member of the family who was reported as unemployed on the most recent certification obtains employment.

+d.
 The family income cumulatively increases by \$200 or more per month.